 - Tulane University, which has proudly used its location in the colorful and historic city of New Orleans to draw a strong student enrollment, found that prime placement quickly became a liability during Hurricane Katrina in 2005.
 The storm slammed into the city, causing a dangerous disruption that threatened students, faculty, staff, and administrators.
 The university had to find ways to both protect students during the storm and its immediate aftermath.
 The campus was deluged by water, forcing it to close for nearly a year.
 The crisis recovery efforts lasted for nearly a year as university president Scott Cowen and his leadership team were forced to go into full crisis recovery mode.
 They literally ran Tulane from a hotel room in Houston for eight months, until the university could reopen and students could return to campus.

 - Penn State faced severe repercussions after trustees and leaders long ignored the signs of misconduct by football coach Jerry Sandusky.
 Once the allegations surfaced, the university’s sterling reputation was dragged through the mud.

-Risk from Disruptions to Strategic Plans
+Risk Management from Disruptions to Strategic Plans

 As these news-worthy incidents underscore, it is important for boards and leaders to take time to categorize the different types of risk their institution may face.
 The National Association of Corporate Directors (NACD) uses four broad categories to categorize risk; they are governmental, societal, technology, and hazards/accidents.
 Each poses different challenges for higher education, such as: